-One of the most comprehensive robo-advisor platforms to hit market, M1 Finance offers a unique twist to the fintech robo investing landscape – a combination investment trading platform and a robo advisor service.
-At M1 users get both stock and ETF investing plus pre-made well-designed investment pies or portfolios that include income, hedge fund, robo investing, retirement. cannabis and more.
+One of the most comprehensive robo-advisor platforms to hit the market, M1 Finance offers a unique twist to the fintech robo investing landscape – a combination investment trading platform and a robo advisor service.
+At M1 users get stock, ETF and cryptocurrency investing plus pre-made well-designed investment pies or portfolios that include income, hedge fund, robo investing, retirement. cannabis and more.

 The FDIC insured checking account is akin to a typical bank offer with an ATM debit card, direct deposit and integration with your investment account.
 Seasoned investors will appreciate the margin lending feature with low borrowing rates.

-There are no trading fees, and free rebalancing of your investments.
+As mentioned, there are no stock or ETF trading fees, and free rebalancing of your investments.
 Rebalancing means buying or selling securities to return the portfolio to your pre-determined asset allocation mix.
-Unlike other robo advisors, you’ll need a degree of insight to determine which pre-made pies and in which asset allocation are best for you.
+Unlike other robo advisors, you’ll need a degree of insight to determine which pre-made pies and which asset allocation is best for you.
 In contrast with other platforms like Betterment or Wealthfront, there is no risk, financial goals questionnaire to help define your preferred investment combination.

 M1 Finance Features Summary:

-- M1 Invest – Stock ETF investing and customized pre-made investment pies
+- M1 Invest – Stock, ETF and cryptocurrency investing, and customized pre-made investment pies

 - M1 Spend – Checking account, Visa debit card and Owners cash-back rewards credit card